sphinx-labs/sphinx/specs/introduction.md

 * Approving deployments via a multisig or governance.
 * Executing deployments via the project owner or trustlessly via a remote executor.
 * Paying the remote executor for deploying a project.
-* Exporting proxies from the ChugSplash system.
+* Exporting proxies out of the ChugSplash system.

 ## Execution